JustSlightly4/CardGame/README.md

 6. View card screen should show things like hit, miss, and crit chance
 7. View card screen should show resistances as percentages
 8. Fix evil presence dialog not telling the player what it does
-9. Change DrawTextS to ignore last newline character
+9. Create a cache for DrawTextS and DrawTextSWrapped
+10. Continue to refactor UIDrawer class to make it work nicely as a class
+11. Continue to work on saving and loading decks